Knight-Law/StatusBowes/README.md

 # StatusBowes
- Project to automate organization of workmarket assignments
+ Project to automate organization of assignments